dfm/emcee/_sources/testimonials.txt

 Testimonials
 ------------

+    "My research—modeling strong gravitational lenses with 10-20 free parameters—would be very difficult or impossible without emcee."

+    -- Shane Bussmann (CfA)

 Since the initial release, ``emcee`` has been used in many published scientific studies.
-Here is a (hopefully complete) list:
+Here is an incomplete list:

 * `Dorman, Guhathakurta, Fardal, et al. (2012)
   <http://arxiv.org/abs/1204.4455>`_